adaltas/node-shell/packages/shell/src/plugins/router.coffee.md

 * `cli_arguments`: `[string] | object | process` The arguments to parse into arguments, accept the [Node.js process](https://nodejs.org/api/process.html) instance, an [argument list](https://nodejs.org/api/process.html#process_process_argv) provided as an array of strings or the context object; optional, default to `process`.
 * `...users_arguments`: `any` Any arguments that will be passed to the executed function associated with a route.
-* Returns: `any` Whatever the route function returns.
+* Returns: `Promise<any>` Whatever the route function returns wrapped inside a promise.

 How to use the `route` method to execute code associated with a particular command.